AustenWallis/CV_Asymmetries_Paper_2025/README.md

         identified by Ed on ~Jan 24.
 Shown to have no (or negligible) effects on the grids I am using.

 ### Sirocco Model Access:
-- You can request grids from the Authors or generate your own with Sirocco.
+- 729 spectra files can be found under the 'Release_Ha_grid_spec_files' folder.
 Sirocco (formally Python) v87f was used.
 Bare in mind if generating your own data, Sirocco uses Monte Carlo processes, therefore your results may vary verys slightly.
 A python script (dynamic_grid.py) is available in this repository to generate the .pf files required to run matching sirocco models.
+The template pf files used to generate the models is under 'Template_pf_files'.

 https://github.com/user-attachments/assets/59b1e52d-baee-4638-be8b-06536274acb6